malinlarsson/courses/annotation/2017/practical_session/ExerciseHumanTestdata.md

 rw-rw-r- 1 marc b2011210 4248 Mar 24 10:15 run.log
 drwxrwsr-x 3 marc b2011210 4096 Mar 24 10:16 theVoid.NT\_010783.15

 The main annotation file is 'NT\_010783%2E15.gff' - including both the finished gene models and all the raw compute data.
 The other files include fasta files for the different sequence features that have been annotated - based on ab-initio predictions through augustus as well as on the finished gene models.
-The folder 'theVoid' inclused all the raw computations that Maker has preformed to synthesize the evidence into gene models.
+The folder 'theVoid' include all the raw computations that Maker has performed to synthesize the evidence into gene models.

 ## Understanding a Maker annotation